IMOitself/worldbuilding1/Sequence of Events.md

 Act 1
-You met Ms. Basket
-Ms. Basket goes to Eggfed village
-You followed Ms. Basket
-Eggfeds doesn't allow you to pass
+In the Eggfed Village

-You got rewarded with the legendary 'Can of Tuna'
+Got the legendary 'Can of Tuna'

 Act 2
+Met sir Totally.
+Defeat Tonkin.

+Act 3